 I’d like to describe myself as a freelance Germanist, but whenever I do, people think I’m saying “journalist” and much confusion ensues.
-It is nonetheless pretty accurate: all of my work revolves around German, and my love affair with the language and literature fuels the work I do in outreach and university access.
+It is nonetheless pretty accurate: most of my work revolves around German, and my love affair with the language and literature fuels the work I do in outreach and university access.
 Having gained so much from the opportunity to learn languages, I am devastated at the current crisis in the UK education system and more motivated than ever to do something about it.

 I live in Oxford with my husband and two young children, but travel regularly to London.
 I visit Berlin often, for work and pleasure, and attend the London and Frankfurt Book Fair every year.